 - Store info for the apps like domain registration and user records.

-Finally, Thought Of Smart Contract
+Finally, I Thought Of a Smart Contract

 Finally, the perspective of smart contracts cannot be limited.
 They are very useful in using for small regular contracts as well as contracts for governments and enterprises.
 Smart contracts are complicated to implement.